Shahadle/java-raw-web-server/README.md

 # java-web-server
-Raw HTTP web server built using Java sockets.
-Listens for connections and parses HTTP requests and serves a HTML file.
+A HTTP web server built from scratch using Java sockets.
+The server listens for incoming TCP connections, parses HTTP requests, and responds with a HTML file.